recho-dev/recho/README.md

 - **Visuals** – Dark theme, ANSI codes, more expressive output.
 - **Interactivity** – Mouse, keyboard, and more input support.

-Cloud storage is coming, but for now, keep it simple — and keep the ideas coming! 🚀

 ## License 📄

 ISC © [Recho](https://github.com/recho-dev)